Profiling and optimisation

 Often most of the build time will be spent calling out to commands, which can be well profiled with the existing Shake mechanisms, and just contribute noise to the Haskell profiling.
 By passing

---no-command you can avoid running any
+--rebuild --no-command you can rebuild everything but skip running any

 cmd calls which don't return any results (return type